|Posted on 23 November, 2017 at 0:05||comments (1)|

 This article is going to get into proper harness fit, design and how the harness you choose affects the health of your dog.

 Seems like a good place to start!
-The basics of any harness, is that they should be fitting around the dog's shoulders, and not riding up to the neck.
+The basics of any harness, is that they should be fitting just above the dogs's shoulders, and not riding up to the neck.
 The "neck hole" should fit over the shoulder blades at the top, and the breast bone at the bottom.
 A harness that is too big will slip down over the shoulders, and get in the way of the dogs legs.
 A harness that is too small will ride up around the dog's throat.
 A harness that does not fit properly can distract your dog, rub their coat bald or even cause injury!

 A typical X-back harness is meant to fit a typical northern breed dog.
 Wider across the chest, and narrower down to the hips.
 Many mushers use X-back or H-back harnesses, but pay attention to the types of dogs they are running.